yuriy3122/Ryze-Studio/README.md

 ## Key Features

 * Arranging objects on a 3D scene
-  - Scale, Tranlation and Rotaion tools.
+  - Scale, Translation and Rotation tools.
 * Integration with the Bullet3 physics engine, setting object properties to simulate the physical world.
   - Soft and Rigid bodies simulation.
 * Compiling 3D scenes into a proprietary binary format for loading scenes on mobile devices.